Ahamb language

-Ahamb, also spelled Axamb or Akhamb is an Oceanic language spoken in South Malakula, Vanuatu.
+Ahamb, also spelled Axamb or Akhamb (/ahb/) is an Oceanic language spoken in South Malakula, Vanuatu.

 Ahamb has around 1000 speakers, most of whom reside on the small low-lying Ahamb Island and the nearby Malekula mainland.
 The language is endangered due to a number of factors, including climate change and environmental factors.

 Linguist Tihomir Rangelov published a grammatical description of Ahamb in 2020.

 Names

 The alternate names for Ahamb are Akamb, Akhamb, Axamb and Mallicolo.